Partitions/Queues and Time Limits

 By default, jobs will be dispatched to any compute node(s) of the cluster, ie. to nodes of all phases (expansion stages) and types.

-For special cases like programs requiring special hardware, you need to specify the corresponding resource requirements.
-The most common distinction is by CPU architecture and by , but you can also specify a particular section, as listed in the following table. accelerator type
+For special cases like programs requiring special hardware or node types, you need to specify the corresponding resource requirements.
+The most common distinction is by CPU architecture and by , but you can also specify a particular expansion stage or even a section, as listed in the following table. accelerator type

 All other resource requirements like projected runtime and memory consumption will be adequately attributed to suitable node types and sections.